 The Enneagram

-The goal when using The Enneagram is to gain insight into an individual’s character and personality, making it an extremely helpful tool for anyone looking to better understand themselves.
+Using The Enneagram is a helpful tool for anyone looking to better understand themselves.
 It reveals amazing insight into the nature of the human psyche and different temperaments.

 What Are The Enneagram Types?